► Fourth-generation Tucson driven

 There’s a lot of attention lavished on the rear seats, and some of it’s welcome: the backrests recline (and naturally fold flat), and there’s a little switch on electric-powered front passenger seats, which makes it easy for the driver to slide it forward to give passengers easy access.
 Getaway drivers and chauffeurs will be delighted.
 Drivers can also instantly silence the rear speakers if the little ones have hung out the ‘do not disturb’ sign.

 The hybrid’s wide, deep boot stows 616 litres (1795 seats folded).
-That’s fractionally down on the petrol car’s capacity, though with the 48-volt hybrid taking a bigger hit at 577/1756 litres.
+That’s fractionally down on the petrol car’s capacity, though with the 48-volt hybrid taking a bigger hit at 577/1756 litres and the PHEV down to 558 litres.

 That's plenty about practicality for everyone else.
 What about the driver?
 Unfortunately the driving position isn't great.
-The base-spec SE Connect's seats are flat and thinly-padded, without a great deal of adjustment for taller drivers.
+The base-spec SE Connect's seats are flat and thinly-padded and no models have a great deal of adjustment for taller drivers.
 It almost feels like the pedals need to go futher into the footwell for a more comfortable space, and it would be handy if the seat could be set lower, too.

 What about that design?